 Table 3-1 below summarises the sources, effects and typical UK concentrations of the pollutants being assessed in relation to the Air Quality Directive and 4th Daughter Directive.

-The information on sources has largely been summarised from the National Atmospheric Emission Inventory (NAEI) pollutant information pages together with Table 1 of the Air Quality Strategy.
+The information on sources has largely been summarised from the National Atmospheric Emission Inventory (NAEI) pollutant information pages at https://naei.beis.gov.uk/44 together with Table 1 of the Air Quality Strategy.